-Growth slows somewhat during the toddler years, but nutrition remains a top priority.
+Growth slows somewhat during the toddler years, but nutrition is still a top priority.
 It's also a time for parents to shift gears, leaving bottles behind and moving into a new era where kids will eat and drink more independently.

-The toddler years are a time of transition, especially between 12-24 months, when they're learning to eat table food and accepting new tastes and textures.
-Breast milk and formula provided adequate nutrition for your child as an infant, but now it's time for toddlers to start getting what they need through a variety of foods.
+The toddler years are a time of transition, especially between 12–24 months, when they're learning to eat table food and accepting new tastes and textures.
+Breast milk and formula were perfect for your child as an infant, but now it's time for toddlers to start getting what they need through a variety of foods.

 How Much Food Do They Need?

 Depending on their age, size, and activity level, toddlers need about 1,000–1,400 calories a day.
 Refer to the chart below to get an idea of how much your child should be eating and what kinds of foods would satisfy the requirements.

 Use the chart as a guide, but trust your own judgment and a toddler's cues to tell if he or she is satisfied and getting adequate nutrition.
 Nutrition is all about averages so don't panic if you don't hit every mark every day — just try to provide a wide variety of nutrients in your child's diet.

 The amounts provided are based on the MyPlate food guide for the average 2- and 3-year-old.
 For kids between 12 and 24 months, the recommendations for 2-year-olds can serve as a guide.
 But during this year, toddler diets are still in transition.
 Younger toddlers may not be eating this much — at least at first.
 Talk with your doctor about specifics for your child.

 When a range of amounts is given, the higher amount applies to kids who are older, bigger, or more active and need more calories:

 |Food Group||Daily Amount for 2-Year-Olds||Daily Amount for 3-Year-Olds||Help With Servings|